 According to the study, “indoor workers get three to nine times less solar UV exposure than outdoor workers get, yet only indoor workers (Emphasis is mine) have an increasing incidence of CMM” (Cutaneous malignant melanoma.)
 The sunlight that indoor workers get, through the windows, has none of the healthy UVB radiation that produces vitamin D3 and enough UVA to be dangerous.
 They lack vitamin D3 that protects them from cancer, and because of this lack, they are susceptible to sudden high doses of sunlight.
 In fact, our indoor lifestyle may be contributing to the increase of a number of diseases such as osteoporosis, diabetes, dementia as well as cancers in general, all due to lack of vitamin D3.

-Doses for most people (see the graph on the top right of the linked page) to get into the recommended 40 to 60 ng/ml range can be nearly 10 times higher than the 600 IU (international units) recommended by the US Institute of Medicine.
+Doses for most people to get into the recommended 40 to 60 ng/ml range can be nearly 10 times higher than the 600 IU (international units) recommended by the US Institute of Medicine (Now the National Academy of Medicine.)
 I myself have been supplementing with 5000 IU per day.
 There was once concern about overdosing on vitamin D, though it now seems clear that there also needs to be an overdose of calcium for there be any problems.
 For ill effects, you would need to take 8 x 5000 IU tablets a day (40,000 IU) for three months or more than 60 tablets (300,000 IU) within 24 hours!
-Seeing as it is so safe and you can get a year’s supply of 5000 IU tablets for less than £10 on Amazon*, it seems stupid to not do something about it!
+Seeing as it is so safe and you can get a year’s supply of 5000 IU tablets for less than £10 on Ebay*, it seems stupid to not do something about it!

 (Edit 27/12/2016: I tried taking one 50,000 iu tablet per week.
 This upset my stomach and it has to be carefully balanced with not too much calcium and the right amount of magnesium and other supplements.
 Maybe I got the balancing wrong.
 My wife uses 2000 iu tablets instead of 5000 iu, as these are better on her stomach.
 It may be that she was particularly low on vitamin D and her body was just not used to it.
 The 2000 iu tablets are about the same value as the 5000 iu ones, so it may be best to start with 2000 iu per day and try doubling up after a while.
 These quantities are now even available from some chemists.)

 *I currently have no vested interests in any sites or companies linked.
-Mercola.com and Amazon.co.uk are both commercial sites.
+Mercola.com and Ebay are both commercial sites.